faaizajaz/rentabook/README.md

 #### Push to server
 Follow the Dokku [docs](http://dokku.viewdocs.io/dokku/) to complete the deployment.

+You should just be able to do (from the root of the cloned repo on your local machine):
+`> git push dokku master:master`

+This assumes that you are deploying the `master` branch of the cloned repo (there is only one branch, so this will be default unless you add a branch.

 #### Create a Django admin superuser
 You can do this by using the the `dokku run` command (`dokku run rentabook manage.py createsuperuser`) on your server